jlorsal/relecov_biohackaton/group4/Group4_Tasks.md

 **Experiments**

 - Run ViralRecon with FASTQ from the HERA QCs.
-- Run IRMA with FASTQ.
+- Run IRMA with FASTQ files.

   <p align="right" dir="auto">
    <a href="#home" title="Up">